matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

  [1.
 0. 0.]]
 ```

 *Note:* we use dummy variables or one-hot encoding, we want to remember to drop a column!
+In linear systems, we cannot keep all dummy variables.
 This dropped feature will be a reference feature will be the feature against which the other features in the data are being measured against.
 In Pandas, by default, no indicators will be dropped.
 We can change this directly by including the `drop_first=True` argument.